-Of the many takeaways I routinely received from each ‘Smart Cities’ program…and Colleta’s varied guests who articulated numerous and horizonal design-build-inhabit philosophies and observable examples, were the not so subtle references to U.S. cities particularly, that missed opportunities for exploitation which I came to characterize as…
+Of the many takeaways I routinely received from each ‘Smart Cities’ program…and Colleta’s various guests who articulated numerous and horizonal design-build-inhabit philosophies and observable examples, were the not so subtle references to U.S. cities particularly, that missed opportunities for exploitation which I came to characterize as…

 overlooked, neglected, deserted, abandoned, and otherwise ignored and

 undeveloped intangible assets.

 In a ‘smart cities’ context, intangible assets are routinely embedded…for the finding and exploitation’ in communities – neighborhoods often rich with a strong historical, cultural, architectural, and/or epicurean presence.

 An example of ‘Smart Cities’ messaging occurred recently…when I engaged a man at a high school sporting event in St. Louis (my current residence).
 My rationale for engaging this person was that he was wearing a t-shirt emblazoned with the name of a small, non-descript bar-b-que restaurant (joint) located in an area of Memphis reverently referred to as ‘mid-town’ which my wife and I visited frequently. https://kpstrat.com/wp-admin/post.php?post=883